School of Art

 AHC 6913.
 Seminar in Art History.
 (3-0) 3 Credit Hours.

 Prerequisite: Graduate standing, consent of instructor, and completion of or concurrent enrollment in AHC 5123.
 This is a research course dealing with a particular problem or aspect of art history and criticism.
-May be repeated for credit when topics vary.
+May be repeated for credit when topics vary, but no more than 9 semester credit hours may apply to a degree.
 Non-Art History (M.F.A.) majors utilizing this course for fulfillment of Art History requirements for a graduate program of study will require approval of the Art History, the Studio Art Graduate Advisors of Record, as well as the approval of the School Director.
 Course Fee: GL01 $90.

 AHC 6953.
 Independent Study.
 (0-0) 3 Credit Hours.